The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: Introduction

 Define the quadratic form

 where $H$ is the mean curvature of $\partial\Omega$ with respect to $\nu$, the unit normal vector of $\partial\Omega$ pointing to $\Omega^c$.
-This is the second variation form of the functional \eqref{functional 0.1} at $u$, for the derivation see \cite{CJK} and \cite{JS}.
+This is the second variation form of the functional \eqref{functional 0.1} at $u$, see \cite{CJK} and \cite{JS} for the derivation.

 A solution $u$ is said to be of finite Morse index, if